JoshOrndorff/utxo-workshop/README.md

     - value: `50`
     - pubkey: `0x8eaf04151687736326c9fea17e25fc5287613693c912909cb226aa4794f26a48`

-    Send this as an `unsigned` transaction.
+    Send as an `unsigned` transaction.
 With UTXO blockchains, the proof is already in the `sigscript` input.

 8. **Verify that your transaction succeeded**.
 In `Chain State`, look up the newly created UTXO hash: `0xdbc75ab8ee9b83dcbcea4695f9c42754d94e92c3c397d63b1bc627c2a2ef94e6` to verify that a new UTXO of 50, belonging to Bob, now exists!
 Also you can verify that Alice's original UTXO has been spent and no longer exists in UtxoStore.